Solving the Problem of Bad Breath (Halitosis)

 - Brushing your tongue to remove food and plaque

 - Avoid certain foods and drinks that can lead to bad breath.
 Such foods that can cause bad breath include onions, curry, and garlic among many.
 You’ll also want to avoid alcohol or caffeine, which dry out your mouth.

 - Stop smoking – smoke and tobacco are natural enemies of bad breath.

 - Maintain a moist mouth.
 Sucking on sugar-free candy, chewing sugar-free gum, and drinking water regularly throughout the day will help you avoid dry mouth.

-- If you wear dentures or partial dentures, clean your dentures in anti microbial solution.
+- If you wear dentures or partial dentures, clean your dentures in an antimicrobial solution.
 Dentures are a natural absorbent for bacteria and other causes of bad breath.
 It’s important to brush them each day with a commercial denture cleaner.
 It’s also wise to remove your dentures at night and soak them in water or a special solution.

 - Some medications prescribed by your M.D can cause Bad Breath or Halitosis.
 For example, High Blood Pressure Pills & Anti-Cholesterol Pills can possibly cause dry mouth among others.
 Please be cautioned: recreational drugs cause Halitosis & Bad Breath.
 Some raw vegetables including but not limited to broccoli, cauliflower can contribute to the cause of Halitosis.